mailhexu/TB2J/docs/src/orbital_contribution.md

 ```
 where we can find in the $x$ direction, the dxy and dxz  orbitals contribute mostly to the ferromagnetic interaction, whereas the 3dx2-y2 contribution is antiferromagnetic.

+Note that the option for selection of orbitals is not available in the Wannier90 interface, as the informations for labelling the orbitals are not included in the Wannier90 output (sometimes it is even not possible to do so as the Wannier functions are not necessarily atomic-orbital like).